ChangLab/ATACPrimerTool/README.md

 `-plot (--return_plot)`: whether plot of window correlations across peaks should be returned.
 Default is false.

-Modification of the correlation and coverage parameters can be useful to select most optimal primers if large regions are returned or to relax the stringency if no regions are found for some peaks.
-For peaks with low accessibility, decreasing the coverage cutoff and increasing the amount of input DNA into the qPCR reaction can help.
+Modification of the correlation and coverage parameters can be useful to narrow down the most optimal primer regions if large regions are returned or to relax the stringency if no regions are found for some peaks.
+For peaks with low accessibility, decreasing the coverage cutoff and increasing the amount of input DNA into the qPCR reaction can help, although peaks with low accessibility tend not to give as accurate of results with ATAC-qPCR.

 ## Getting Started

-Below is an example for running APT to design primers for the MDM2 and DDIT3 promoters.
+Below is an example for running APT to design primers for the AK5 and KIF26B promoters.
 The input files are included in the [test_data](test_data/) directory and bam files have been pre-filtered for the regions of interest.
 The output generated in included in the [test_out](test_out/) directory.

 Before starting, make sure pypiper and all dependencies have been installed, as well as the appropriate reference genomes if DNA sequence is required